 effect(() => {

-console.log(`The current count is: ${count()}`);
+console.log(`Current count is: ${count()}`);

 });

-Use Cases for Effects:
+When to Use Effects:

-- Logging data changes for analytics or debugging.
+- Logging data changes for analytics.

 When Not to Use Effects: